rafael2k/ppkb-layouts/README.md

 kbct: `ppkb-driver-full-improved-fix.yaml`

-### DE-Mirrored-WASD
+### DE Mirrored WASD

 ![Keyboard layout DE-Mirrored-WASD](img/pp-driver-de-mirrored-wasd.svg)

 This layout moves the arrow keys, home/end and pageup/down to WASD QE RF.
-Like regular [DE-Mirrored](#de-mirrored), it also provides mirrored modifier keys, meaning that both left and right versions of Shift, Control, Fn and Alt exist.
+Like regular [DE Mirrored](#de-mirrored), it also provides mirrored modifier keys, meaning that both left and right versions of Shift, Control, Fn and Alt exist.
 This is very useful for thumb-only handheld typing as it allows you to e.g. press RightShift with your right thumb and Q with your left thumb to type a capital Q instead of having to press both LeftShift and Q on the left side, which would require partially letting go of the device with either hand, unless your thumbs are twice as long as mine.
 It also expands key definitions by F11 F12, PageUp/Down and international symbols.
 It also expands key definitions by F11 F12 and international symbols.

 Besides that, this layout intends to recreate the standard German QWERTZ layout, including placement of symbols.
 Symbols from missing keys are put on unused third layers of the number row, in the same spot as the symbols printed on the keycaps if possible.
-Unlike the normal [DE](#de-altgr) layouts, this one puts the extra letters “ÄÖÜẞ” on the Fn layer.
-Since A and S are already used by the arrow keys unlike in [DE-Mirrored](#de-mirrored), Ä is placed on I since that’s between Ü and Ö, and ẞ is placed on P since that’s next to ÄÖÜ and right below the key where it would be on a regular German layout.
+Unlike the [DE Dedicated Umlauts AltGr](#de-dedicated-umlauts-altgr) and [DE Dedicated Umlauts Pine](#de-dedicated-umlauts-Pine)layouts, this one puts the extra letters “ÄÖÜẞ” on the Fn layer.
+Since A and S are already used by the arrow keys unlike in [DE Mirrored](#de-mirrored), Ä is placed on I since that’s between Ü and Ö, and ẞ is placed on P since that’s next to ÄÖÜ and right below the key where it would be on a regular German layout.
 Since the Fn level for Q and E is already used, @ and € are placed on J and K which is on the home row and easy to reach using the right hand/thumb.

+(Note that Home is usually called Pos1 and PageUp/Down BildAuf/Ab on German keyboards)

+#### Changes from Default

+- Fn key to access first additional layer
+- Fn + RFn to access second additional layer
+- number row symbols on Fn layer
+- QWERTZ (Y and Z swapped)
+- ÄÖÜẞ on AOUS (Fn layer) (as most of these layouts have anyway)
+- symbol placement the same as standard German if possible (coloured green), otherwise kept default if possible
+- ^ ´ ` are dead keys (coloured red)
+- WASD movement keys: arrow keys on WASD, End/Home on Q/E, PageUp/Down on R/F
+- mirrored modifier keys: RAlt, RFn, RCtrl and RShift replacing the keys to the right of Space
+- F11 and F12 on Esc and Backspace (Fn+RFn layer)
+- <> are on the same keys as printed but moved to the Fn layer to make room for the default German ;: placement (coloured orange)
+- @ and € are moved from their standard German positions to J and K since they are easy to reach to make room for Home and End
+- F1-F10 are moved from the Fn layer to the Fn+RFn layer and swapped with the symbols (coloured orange)
+- Insert moved to Fn layer of Enter to make room for ’
+- additional international and miscellaneous symbols
+- compose key

 #### Installation Requirements